 Tips for Eating Dulse

 Dulse can be eaten on its own or used to cook or bake a dish.
-It comes in a variety of states, making a versatile ingredient in your kitchen.
+It comes in a variety of states, making it a versatile ingredient in your kitchen.

 - Fresh Dulse